 What is the course about?

-An Introduction to the method of achieving consistent colour across computer monitors, printers, scanners and file output to print and web.
+An Introduction to the method of achieving consistent colour across computer monitors, printers, scanners and file output.

 What will we cover?